MicrosoftDocs/Virtualization-Documentation/virtualization/api/hypervisor-platform/funcs/WHvCreatePartition.md

 `Partition`

-Receives the handle to the newly created partition object.
+Receives the partition handle to the newly created partition object.
 All operations on the partition are performed through this handle.

-Closing this handle will tear down and cleanup the partition.
+To delete a partition created by `WHvCreatePartition`, use the [`WHvDeletePartition`](WhvDeletePartition.md) function.

 ## Remarks

 The `WHvCreatePartition` function creates a new partition object.

-Creating the file object does not yet create the actual partition in the hypervisor.
+`WHvCreatePartition` does not yet create the actual partition in the hypervisor.
 To create the hypervisor partition, the [`WHvSetupPartition`](WhvSetupPartition.md) function needs to be called.
 Additional properties of the partition can be configured prior to this call; these properties are stored in the partition object in the VID and are applied when creating the partition in the hypervisor.